RN to Bachelor of Science in Nursing

 At Empire State College's School of Nursing, you can:

-- enroll part time
+- enroll part time or full-time

 - take nursing courses online

 - take general education courses online or face-to-face at one of the college's New York state locations.

 - complete your degree in as little as 10 months*

 - have a supervised practice experience in a community health and leadership settings

 - work with a mentor who will guide you from registration to graduation in a program designed to meet your needs and goals as a professional nurse.